hannahsgithub/linkedInSimulator/README.md

 # linkedInSimulator
 my first html project: i recreated the profile page and some functions of linkedin

-Click LinkedIn HTML file to view :>
+run the code and click LinkedIn html file to view :>